shufflrr/userguide/src/presentations-permissions.md

-# Add permissions on folders
+# Folder Permissions

 ## Why set permissions on folders?
 * Maintain confidentiality: Only people who should see this content can see it.
 * Maintain content integrity: Those who should not edit this content won't be able to do so.
 * Simplify searching: If users only have permissions to see into a few folders, their searches won't be cluttered with hundreds (or thousands!) of files irrelevant to them.
+* Presentation Management is structured storytelling.
+Permissions on folders create the structure to help people tell your story.

 ## Steps